code-at-the-edge/curriculum-materials/content/learning/layouts/index.md

 }
 ```

-The property `padding` is also a quick way of setting padding around the whole area.
-It we want it to be the same we can use just one value, as we have done above, or we can set a value for each side separately:
+The property `padding` is also a quick way of setting padding on all 4 sides of the box.
+It we want it to be the same on all sides, we can use just one value, as we have done above, or we can set a value for each side separately:

 ```css
 padding: 20px 0 20px 0; /* This sets top and bottom padding at 20px and left and right at 0px */